phowden/rungs-against-the-site/content/Objects/Journals, Letters, Handouts/Lyrie's Journal.md

 Tomorrow we start digging up the entrance to the rooms below. [[Nualia]] is certain they are there.
 ## 28 Calistril
 They're still digging.
 I'm bored.
 I found out all I could about those cultists, who seem to have met an untimely end, judging by the skeletons.
-Spent a pleasant morning with [[Tsuto]] while [[Nualia]] was supervising the dig operations.
+Spent a pleasant morning with [[Tsuto Kaijitsu|Tsuto]] while [[Nualia]] was supervising the dig operations.
 He's quite a handsome fellow, shame he only has eyes for the asimaar.
 And I think [[Orik]] is oggling me, ugh!
 Will amuse myself in the afternoon by sketching the island.

 ## 6 Pharast
 Ugh, what a mess. [[Jagen]] is dead. [[Nualia]] burned his remains as sacrifice to [[Lamashtu]] - whatever was left after the trap had its way with him.
 We'll have to be very careful from now on.
 The good news is that the lowest level is now accessible.
 The bad news is that the entrance doors were smashed by the stupid cultists, so there isn't much left to study there.